ArianYN/h1-projekt-techvendo/README.md

 # TechVendo

 Welcome to the TechVendo project repository!
 This is a school project aimed at simulating a platform where users can buy and sell used PC parts.
 Although it is a school project and lacks features such as payment processing, it has authentication and connects to a database to manage users and products.
+TechVendo is developed with Blazor, for the ease of use between regular HTML, CSS and C#

 # Project Overview
 TechVendo is designed to facilitate customer-to-customer transactions of used PC parts.
 Key functionalities include: